stuchain/UoM_Cryptography/README.md

 ## 🎯 Project Overview

-This project demonstrates the step-by-step construction of a secure communication channel:
+This project demonstrates the step-by-step construction of a secure communication channel, showing both the vulnerabilities and the solutions in modern cryptography.
+The project is structured as a progressive learning experience, where each phase builds upon the previous one, revealing the evolution from a basic key exchange to a fully secure communication channel.

+### What This Project Demonstrates

-1. **Basic Diffie-Hellman Key Exchange** (X25519)
+1. **Basic Diffie-Hellman Key Exchange** (X25519) - The foundation of secure key establishment
-2. **MITM Attack Demonstration** - Shows vulnerabilities in unauthenticated protocols
+2. **MITM Attack Demonstration** - Shows how unauthenticated protocols can be compromised
 3. **Authentication** - Adds Ed25519 signatures to prevent MITM attacks
-4. **AEAD Encryption** - Implements ChaCha20-Poly1305 for secure messaging
+4. **AEAD Encryption** - Implements ChaCha20-Poly1305 for secure messaging with integrity
-5. **Blockchain Integration** - Solana-based decentralized key registry
+5. **Blockchain Integration** - Solana-based decentralized key registry for trustless PKI

 ### Learning Objectives